matuszen/Python-meme-importer-Discord-BOT/README.md

 This script allows you to automate the collection of images and videos from selected webpages and send them to a Discord channel using the Discord application.
 It can be used to gather media content from various sources on the internet and share them with your friends or community on Discord.

 ## Prerequisites

 Before running this script, make sure you have the following requirements fulfilled:
-- Python 3.6 or higher installed on your system
-- Required Python packages installed (discord.py, requests, bs4)
+-Python 3.6 or higher installed on your system -Required Python packages installed (discord.py, requests, bs4)

 ## Installation

 1. Clone or download the repository to your local machine:
 ```
 git clone <repository_url>